PyConPL/Book/2016/workshops/hacking_micropython/text.md

 ## A Tour Around the MicroPython Repository

-The repository is located on GitHub, at https://github.com/micropython/micropython -- you can easily fork it and clone it to your computer.
+The repository is located on GitHub [1]
+ -- you can easily fork it and clone it to your computer.
 Inside you will see a number of directories:

 The `docs` directory contains documentation that you can compile into HTML